nvmwill/nexmo-developer/_documentation/en/video/guides/hardware-setup.md

 h1: "The Vonage Video API Hardware Setup component"
 p: "<a href='https://github.com/opentok/opentok-hardware-setup.js'>Source Code</a><a href='https://github.com/opentok/opentok-hardware-setup.js/blob/master/index.html'>Sample</a>"
 ---
-The OpenTok Hardware Setup component provides a user interface for clients using the [OpenTok.js] [1] library to select the camera and microphone.
+The Hardware Setup component provides a user interface for clients using the [OpenTok.js] [1] library to select the camera and microphone.
 The client can use the camera and microphone to publish a stream to an OpenTok.js session.

-A pre-built version of the hardware setup component is hosted on [opentok.com](opentok.com).
-You can add it to your web page with the following script tag:
+You can add a pre-built version of the hardware setup component to your web page with the following script tag:

 ```js
 <script src="https://static.opentok.com/hardware-setup/v1/js/opentok-hardware-setup.min.js"></script>